 You must give a copy of the adjudication application and supporting submissions and documents to the respondent.
 This should be done as soon as possible after the application is delivered.

 You must deliver an adjudication application within the required timeframes.

 - If you receive a payment schedule and disagree with it – within 30 business days after the payment schedule was given

 - If you receive a payment schedule but you’re not paid in full by the due date – within 20 business days after the due date.

-- If you’re not paid in full by the due date and don’t receive a payment schedule – 30 business days after the payment claim is received.
+- If you’re not paid in full by the due date and don’t receive a payment schedule – 30 business days after the later of:

 - An application must be delivered on a business day before 5.00pm (AEST).
 Any applications lodged after this time are taken to be delivered the following business day.